Counterfeit tickets - Caveat venditor

 Even the most rational of people may consider buying tickets from less than optimal sources because their emotional passion for their favorite artist get the best of them.

 Champion consumer protection website The Consumerist insists that the public be smart about buying tickets and has written frequently on what to watch out for.
-Counterfeit protection instructions from the Consumerist always contain “Be skeptical” of any offers for tickets in classified ads and end with “Buy from the offical source”.
+Counterfeit protection instructions from the Consumerist always contain “Be skeptical” of any offers for tickets in classified ads and end with “Buy from the official source”.

 Bill Patterson, vice president of anti-counterfeiting service OpSec says to just stay away from tickets on Craiglist, period.